 2. Corrected Notice of Allowability:

-In few cases, though the claims are allowed, there is a need to revise some aspect of the Patent Application for completing the Notice of Allowance process.
+In a few cases, though the claims are allowed, there is a need to revise some aspects of the Patent Application for completing the Notice of Allowance process.
 We have to revise the Patent Application as per the Notice and submit again according to the USPTO compliance.
 For instance, the corrected drawings need to be submitted in a particular format.
 There may be a requirement to renumber the claims and submitted again as per the allowed claims.
 There may be other requirements as well.
 The USPTO then issues the Corrected Notice of Allowability to notify the requirement to the Attorney.
 We need to fulfill the requirement and submit with the USPTO within the specified time mentioned in the document.
 The examiner verifies the Patent Application again, and issues receive the Notice of Allowance from USPTO.

 3. Notice of Allowability:

 The Notice of Allowability is the condition of Allowance of the Patent Application.
 The applicant has to satisfy the requirements of the patentability and ensures the prosecution is closed on merit.
 The requirement can be a submission of declaration documents or any other formal matter related to Patent Application.
 The applicant must fulfill the formalities either before or along with the Payment of Issue Fees.
 The Notice of Allowability does not alter the due date of the Payment of Issue Fee.

 In many cases, the Notice of Allowance consists of a Notice of Allowability.
 Though it does not affect the condition of allowance of the Patent Application, however, the Notice of Allowability should be reviewed to ensure the formalities of the Patent Application is in order.

 4. Supplemental Notice of Allowability: